-- Sign up for your newsletter.
-Join a coalition or advisory group.
-Attend a townhall meeting.
-Participate in a focus group or interview or take a survey.
-Participate in a prevention program.
-Send in a donation for a specific need or program. - ☐ Join or like a social media page and participate in the conversation. - □ Spread prevention messages with their families, friends and coworkers.
+- ♦ Sign up for your newsletter. - ♦ Join a coalition or advisory group. - ◆ Attend a community forum or townhall meeting. - Participate in a focus group or interview or take a survey. - Send in a donation for a specific need or program. - ♦ Join or like a social media page and participate in the conversation. - ◆ Share the projects that you and your community partners are working on with their families, friends and coworkers.

 Prevention Promotion Plan Template 1.
 Identify your goals.
 What projects are you working on?
 What support do you need with upcoming activities?
 Which programs are strong in terms of community support, and which are lacking?
 2. Develop key messages.
 What prevention programs and activities are you implementing and what is their positive impact on the community?
 Why is your work meaningful and why does it matter?
 What assistance do you need to be more effective?
 3. Select appropriate tools and methods.
 What sources of information are considered reliable and credible in your service area?
 What message dissemination methods can you use to best achieve your promotion efforts?
 4. Identify action steps.
 What steps will you take to promote your prevention efforts in your community?
 Who will be responsible for each step?
 When will you complete each step?
 5. Identify resources.
 Who can help you implement your plan?
 What other resources are available to assist you (training, technical assistance, etc.)?
-See our course "Promote Prevention Efforts and Build Support" to learn more about prevention promotion who will be involved in, or have power over an initiative, program or service in some way or another.
+See our course "Promote Prevention Efforts and Build Support" to learn more about prevention promotion